Accio-Latte/.Vimrc/README.md

-# Vim Setup
+# Vimrc Setup
-A very basic vim setup feel free to modify it as need be.
+A very basic vimrc setup feel free to modify it as need be.